 7. Make efforts to preserve what matters the most

+A lot is at stake when the change involves downsizing or cutting back on the budget.
+Things like training programs for employees, team building activities and rewards and recognition programs appear like the easier things to sacrifice.
+However, these are things that affect employee engagement and company culture to a greater deal.
+Take for example, team-building activities, these enhance workplace relationships and teamwork among employees.
+Rewards and recognition programs show that a company values great performances and motivates others to work hard.
+Training programs sharpen employees’ skills and improve productivity.
 Rather than forgoing such at the expense of the company culture, it makes sense to think of creative ways to go around it.
 Yes, the monetary element can be eliminated if it is really necessary, but continuing with the activities can really preserve the company culture.
 For instance, praising an outstanding employee during a meeting costs no money, but goes a long way in maintaining the culture.

 8. Don’t let go of the small things that hold you together

+The flip side of cutting back, a change can mean diversifying, resulting in increased work and busy schedules.
+This can pose a risk to simple things that glued people together in the organizations.
+Having lunches together, celebrating each other’s life milestones or even asking about the welfare of the employees can easily be a thing of the past.
 Even as a company diversifies, it is important to not lose sight of such things that glue the company culture together.
 If having company lunches weekly seems impossible, consider a bi-weekly or monthly routine.
 Make deliberate efforts to slot time to celebrate birthdays, anniversaries when they arise.
 No matter how busy the organization gets, efforts made towards maintaining such practices can really work magic in preserving the company culture.

 9. Lead by example

+When changes happen, employees more than ever have their eyes on the leaders to see if they are practicing what they preach.
 For instance, if a company eliminates hierarchies and embraces a flat organization setup, employees need to see the management live up to this.
 There will be employees who might tend to test their newfound ‘authority’ with the leaders.
 Getting upset with such can only show that they aren’t ready to adhere to the new policy.
 Guiding such employees on what they want to achieve, on the other hand, communicates to the workforce that the leaders are authentic, sincere and intentional in leading by an example.
+In addition to living as per what you preach, think of recognizing employees who are doing the same.
+Make them ambassadors of the company values for others to emulate.
+Moreover, that can go a long way to ensure that the company culture remains unaffected amidst the change.